 A water garden pond is virtually always designed with three shelves at varying depths.
 The pond is excavated in “stair-steps” to a maximum depth of 24″.
 The first step is the “Marginal Plant” shelf at 6″ – 10″ deep.
 The second shelf is the “Water Lily” shelf with varying depths of 12″ – 18″.
 The Maximum Depth is typically 24″.

 The first step in constructing your water garden pond is to attach the plumbing to the Hydro Vortex™ Easy to Clean Waterfall Filter.
 All Hydro Vortex™ Filters come complete with PVC pipe adapters, drain pipe, and Fish-Safe Silicone Sealant.

-The Hydro Vortex™ Filter has one 1½” Solid Brass female threaded Inlet Port and matching PVC pipe adapter and one 1½” Solid Brass female threaded Bottom Drain Clean-out Outlet Port and matching PVC Pipe adapter.
+The Ahi Hydro Vortex™ Filter has one 1½” Solid Brass female threaded Inlet Port and matching PVC pipe adapter and one 1½” Solid Brass female threaded Bottom Drain Clean-out Outlet Port and matching PVC Pipe adapter.

 Both the Marlin and Dolphin Hydro Vortex™ Filters have two 2″ Solid Brass female threaded Inlet Ports with one 2″ PVC pipe adapter and one 2″ PVC plug.
 Both units also have one 1½” Solid Brass female threaded Bottom Drain Clean-out Outlet Port and matching PVC Pipe adapter.
-(The plug may be substituted for a second pipe adapter when dual plumbing main-lines are used.)
+(The plug may be substituted with a second pipe adapter when dual plumbing main-lines are used.)